-SCC Home » Academics » School of Career Technical Education & Business » Disciplines » Fire Technology
+SCC Home » Academics » School of Applied Technology & Business » Disciplines » Fire Technology

 This program was established under direction of Solano County fire protection agencies and offers both an intensive training course culminating in a Certificate of Achievement and a well-rounded educational program leading to the Associate in Science Degree.
 Instructors in this program are experienced members of the fire service field.
 In addition, a Fire Technology Academy for recently recruited fire service personnel and pre-service students is conducted periodically.
 The curriculum consists of courses selected from the regular fire technology course offerings.

 Whether you want to prepare for a career as a firefighter or complete your in-service training for advancement, you can take advantage of the education programs in Fire Technology offered at Solano Community College.
 Established under direction of Solano County fire protection agencies, the program offers both an intensive 30-unit training course toward a Certificate of Achievement, or a well-rounded 60-unit education program leading to the Associate in Science Degree.
 Instructors in the Fire Tech program at Solano Community College are experienced members of the fire service field.
 All the courses are scheduled to allow employed firefighters to complete their studies around irregular working hours.

 The Fire Tech curriculum at Solano Community College is designed as professional training for people interested in, and qualified for, a career in fire service.
 The program offers practical and technical instruction to meet ever increasing demands and continuous upgrading by fire service agencies.
 Many satisfying positions exist in the field of fire service at local and state levels and in commercial or private industry.